-There are a number of free video editing tools that you could use for your video production.
-However, it is worth pointing out that authentic does not necessarily mean unprofessional.
+There are several free video editing tools that you could use for your video production.
+However, it is worth pointing out that being authentic does not necessarily mean being unprofessional.

 4) Have the right analytics strategy

 With B2B video content set to double over the next 12 months, more and more marketers are investing in intermediate and advanced analytics to track engagement and ROI.
-In fact, companies that invest in analytics are twice as likely to report better returns on video investments.
+Companies that invest in analytics are twice as likely to report better returns on video investments.

 As video becomes a vital part of B2B content strategy, analytics can provide marketers with the customer engagement insights required to optimize their video strategy for maximum impact.

-For instance, IBM-company Fiberlinks uses advanced analytics to optimize videos targeted at each stage of the buying cycle and maximize engagement, education, qualification and conversion.
+For instance, IBM-company Fiber Links uses advanced analytics to optimize videos targeted at each buying cycle stage and maximize engagement, education, qualification, and conversion.

 5) Tweak & repeat